git-rebase(1) — Linux manual page

 --autosquash, --no-autosquash

-messages into previous commits being rebased.
-If a commit
+into previous commits being rebased.
+If a commit message

-remainder of the subject line is taken as a commit specifier,
+of the subject line is taken as a commit specifier, which

-which matches a previous commit if it matches the subject
+matches a previous commit if it matches the subject line or

-line or the hash of that commit.
-If no commit matches fully,
+the hash of that commit.
+If no commit matches fully, matches

-matches of the specifier with the start of commit subjects
+of the specifier with the start of commit subjects are

 In the rebase todo list, the actions of squash, fixup and